 The Buffalo Zoo was founded in 1875, meaning it's been providing entertainment and education for thousands of visitors for nearly 150 years.
 It's also the third-oldest zoo in the US and home to hundreds of different species.
 The Buffalo Zoo has every animal you can think of, from polar bears to chimpanzees and toads to sea lions, and it's a great day out for the whole family.
-Some of the best exhibits also contain some of the world's most endangered animals that the zoo strives to protect.
+Some of the best exhibits contain some of the world's most endangered animals the zoo strives to protect.

 Exhibiting since 1862, the Albright-Knox Art Gallery is one of Buffalo's true gems.
-The vibrant museum stands in the heart of the city's cultural district and holds thousands of artistic treasures inside of its walls.
+The vibrant museum stands in the heart of the city's cultural district and holds thousands of artistic treasures inside its walls.
 Artists from Frida Kahlo, Edgar Degas, and Vincent Van Gogh have pieces there, and with each visit, you'll find yourself discovering something wholly new.
-This is Buffalo's premier art gallery and it's an exciting place to visit for all members of the family.
-Kids especially seem to enjoy the guided tours and the fun doesn't stop inside.
+This is Buffalo's premier art gallery, and it's an exciting place to visit for all members of the family.
+Kids especially seem to enjoy the guided tours, and the fun doesn't stop inside.
 The grounds are full of interesting sculptures for you to discover.

 Although its name might be confusing, Delaware Park is in Buffalo and an ideal place for a romantic picnic.
 It's also where the Albright-Knox Gallery and the Buffalo Zoo are located, potentially allowing you to hit two birds with one stone.
-You can find Delaware Park in North Buffalo and it was originally known simply as, The Park.
+You can find Delaware Park in North Buffalo, and it was originally known simply as, The Park.
 Since its foundation, it's been divided into two unique areas: Meadow Park on the east and Water Park on the west.
 Delaware Park is, essentially, Buffalo's own version of Central Park.
 With so much to see and do, you might find yourself in the park every day.

-Forest Lawn Cemetery covers 269 acres of land and houses more than 150,000 burials.
+Forest Lawn Cemetery covers 269 acres of land and houses over 150,000 burials.
 Some of the most famous burials there include President Fillmore and Rick James.
 Although not everybody sees cemeteries as good places to visit, their popularity is rising every year.
-One of the highlights of this particular cemetery is also the Blue Sky Mausoleum by Frank Lloyd Wright who died before its completion.
+One of the highlights of this particular cemetery is also the Blue Sky Mausoleum by Frank Lloyd Wright, who died before its completion.
 You can wander this site for hours or take one of the multiple expert tours that take place there.
 Either way, Forest Lawn is one of Buffalo's biggest attractions, and who'd want to miss out on that?

 Shark Girl is one for the Instagram lovers out there, but she's worth everybody seeing at least once.
-One of the Albright-Knox sculptures, Shark Girl is a little girl in a blue dress with a shark's head.
+One of the Albright-Knox sculptures, Shark Girl, is a little girl in a blue dress with a shark's head.
 Since she was constructed, she's become one of the most visited parts of Buffalo, with thousands of people stopping to take pictures of and with her on a yearly basis.
-One look at her and it's easy to see why Cincinnati residents were peeved that she left the Ohio town for good old Buffalo.
+One look at her, and it's easy to see why Cincinnati residents were peeved that she left the Ohio town for good old Buffalo.

 Shale Creek Preserve is hiding something wholly unique to Buffalo.
 Hikers can set out to find the Eternal Flame.
-While these days there are signs to help you locate the strange flame hidden inside of one of the preserve's waterfalls, the journey to finding it can still be an exciting adventure.
-Hidden inside of the rock face of Eternal Flame Falls is a natural gas leak that causes a fire that will never go out.
+While these days there are signs to help you locate the strange flame hidden inside one of the preserve's waterfalls, the journey to finding it can still be an exciting adventure.
+Hidden inside the rock face of Eternal Flame Falls is a natural gas leak that causes a fire that will never go out.
 If you're looking for unique things to do in Buffalo, it really doesn't get any more unique than this.